GlobalFishingWatch/vessel-classification/README.md

 of the upper layers, to produce.
 These design of these nets incorporate ideas are borrowed from the ResNets and Inception nets among other places but adapted for the 1D environment.

-The code associated with the neural networks are associated is located under `vessel-classification/classification`.
-The models
+The code associated with the neural networks is located in `vessel-classification/classification`.
+The models themselves are located in `vessel-classification/classification/classification/models`.
+More details on the neural network code and instructions for running it is located in `vessel-classification-pipeline/classification/README.md`

-# Technical Details

 ## Data layout